Maths Recovery Curriculum

 High quality teaching is central to our mathematical recovery.
 It will ensure that lessons are carefully planned in small, coherent steps.
 Teaching will consider previous year group content where it has not been taught or secured due to Covid-19.

-Following Covid-19 school closure, we are following the updated White Rose Maths Scheme to support the sequence of teaching in mathematics.
-The updated scheme for each year group, including mixed year groups, allows the opportunity to recap on prior learning and time for the missed objectives throughout 2020 to be taught.
+Following Covid-19 school closures, we are following the updated White Rose Maths Scheme to support the sequence of teaching in mathematics.
+The updated scheme for each year group, including mixed year groups, allows the opportunity to recap on prior learning and time for the missed objectives throughout 2020/21 to be taught.
 Teachers will also adapt the sequence of lessons to support and respond to the needs of the pupils in their class.

 In addition to this, regular fluency and arithmetic sessions will take place to ensure that children have the opportunity to revise and practise fundamental mathematical concepts, key number skills and calculation methods.
 This means that pupils are practising concepts and skills on a regular basis, enabling them to continually build on their mastery of these concepts, especially in light of any gaps in learning that have occurred as a result of Covid-19 school closure.